temple-geography/fundamentals-of-gis/Lab_02_Projections_and_CRS.pandoc.md

 In order to see what this process looks like, we're going to trick ArcGIS into thinking the CRS is missing:

 1. In File Explorer, navigate to the folder with the DRWI_Municipalities2016 shapefile.
 Click on DRWI_Municipalities2016.prj.
 Edit the file name by single-clicking, or hitting the `F2` key.
 Enter a tilde (~) at the front of the filename.
 Now that the basename is different, ArcGIS will no longer see it as related to the other files in the shapefile group.
-2. Change your data frame CRS back to SP Pennsylvania South.
 3. Remove the streets layer.
 4. Add DRWI_Municipalities2016.shp to the map.
 5. A dialog box appears indicating that you are trying to load data with an Unknown Spatial Reference.
 Hit OK.